bkrabach/recipe-executor/ai_context/generated/recipe_executor_recipe_files.md

 ## Configuration

-The ParallelStep is configured with a corresponding `ParallelConfig` class, which defines its parameters:
+The ParallelStep is configured via a ParallelConfig object.
+This configuration defines the list of sub-steps to run concurrently, along with optional settings for controlling concurrency.

 ```python
 class ParallelConfig(StepConfig):